-If you are shortlisted, you'll be contacted by the panel or their representative to discuss the next stage of the assessment process.
-If you haven't been shortlisted, you'll be notified that your application was unsuccessful.
+If you are shortlisted, you'll be contacted by us to discuss the next stage of the assessment process.
+If you haven't been shortlisted, we will email you to let you know that your application was unsuccessful.

 If you choose to withdraw your application prior to the closing date, you can do this via your jobs.wa.gov.au account.
 If you choose to withdraw your application after the closing date, please contact the Recruitment Officer on (08) 6552 1835 during business hours.